 Piriformis is a deep muscle in your buttock which runs very close to your sciatic nerve and has an essential role in stabilising your lower back and pelvis.
 Due to this, it can cause localised buttock pain or sciatic symptoms.
 Piriformis syndrome responds very well to massage, stretches and acupuncture.

 Extremely responsive, professional and effective not to mention friendly.
 I have been treated by 3 of the physio professionals within the practice and the level of service covering diagnoses, recovery plan, treatment and after-care advice / exercises was spot on resulting in a timely and full recovery.
 Big thanks to Paul, Kelly and Alex.

+Sciatica occurs when the sciatic nerve that runs from your lower back to your feet is compressed or irritated.
 Symptoms are often pain, numbness or pins and needles down the back of your leg due to the sciatic nerve being aggravated by such things as a disc bulge, a joint or muscle pinching the nerve.
 Physiotherapy treatment can be very beneficial in all cases.

 Bursa is fluid-filled sacks that reduce the amount of friction between two structures and can be found in various joints in the body.
 If the bursa gets inflamed, then it is called bursitis.
 Trochanteric bursitis usually presents with pain outside your hip when climbing stairs, getting out of a car, or running.
 It’s very important to treat tight muscles and assess and treat biomechanical alignment.